PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Score Based Asynchronous Challenges.md

 }
 ```

-Both Players now get either a ChallengeWonMessage or a ChallengeLostMessage:
+Both Players now get either a *ChallengeWonMessage* or a *ChallengeLostMessage*:

 Player 2 receives:
 ```